bitrise-io/devcenter/_articles/en/getting-started/getting-started-with-ios-apps.md

    ![](/img/export-method.png)
 6. [Start a build](/builds/starting-builds-manually/).

 If you uploaded the correct code signing files, the **Certificate and profile installer** Step should install your code signing files and the **Xcode Archive & Export for iOS** Step should export an .ipa with the development export method.
-If you have the **Deploy to Bitrise.io** Step in your Workflow, you can find the .ipa on the `Apps & Artifacts` tab of the build page.
+If you have the **Deploy to Bitrise.io** Step in your Workflow, you can find the .ipa on the **APPS & ARTIFACTS** tab of the build page.

 iOS code signing is often not this simple - read more about how [iOS code signing works on Bitrise](/code-signing/ios-code-signing/code-signing)!